-“You’ve been… Wha…?
-Expecting us?
-Oh, I didn’t know you’d made an appointment.
-Let me check my records.”
+“You’ve been… Expecting?
+I didn’t know you were in the schedule… Let me check my records.”

-“You will find nothing written,” Jenny said, “We prayed in our Bible Study for God to send you ladies and He did.”
+“You will find nothing written,” Jenny said, “We prayed in our Bible Study group for God to send you ladies this week and He did.”

-Jenny was exasperated.
-God, help me!
-She said silently.
-This lady does not want to receive Your Word, so what do I do?
-A verse came to her mind, “And they overcame him by the blood of the Lamb, and by the word of their testimony.”
-(Revelation 12:11a KJV)
+A verse came to Jenny’s mind, “And they overcame him by the blood of the Lamb, and by the word of their testimony (Revelation 12:11a KJV).”

-“I know the answer to every one of your doctrinal questions,” Jenny said, “but I’d rather share how I know my God loves me.
+“I know the answer to most of your questions,” Jenny said, “but it’s more important for me to share with you how I know my God loves you as much as He loves me.
 May I share?”

 “Yes, please…” It was the younger lady who spoke.